JavidHaji-zada/JavidHaji-zada/README.md

 ## 🚀 About Me
-I am a software engineer with degree in B.Sc in Computer Science, skilled in mobile & web app deveopment.
+I am a software engineer with a B.Sc in Computer Science, skilled in mobile & web app development.
 Focusing on using modern technologies via applying best practices

 ## Stats